quizitive/commonology/server_files/README.md

   Digital Ocean will assign a domain name for the droplet.
   In the next section I will change it to fit my domain.

-- Set the DNS A record for for your domain or subdomain for that server.
+- Set the DNS A record for your domain or subdomain for that server.

   I use http://namecheap.com for domain registaration and DNS services.
   Other popular choices are http://godaddy.com or http://aws.com.